zalando/postgres-operator/docs/index.md

 4. The operator aims to be hands free and configuration happens only via manifests and its own config.
-This enables easy integration in automated deploy pipelines with no access to Kubernetes directly.
+This enables easy integration in automated deploy pipelines with no access to K8s directly.

 ## Concepts